 Dan LaFave is an Assistant Professor of Economics and Faculty Affiliate of the East Asian Studies and Global Studies programs at Colby College.
 His research focuses on the interplay of health, human capital, and labor markets in developing settings.
-His current projects draw from longitudinal data in Indonesia and China to provide new insights on questions of interest across the social sciences.
-Dan works closely with undergraduate researchers and teaches courses in development economics, microeconomics, and econometrics.
-He holds a B.A. in International Studies from Boston College, and a M.A. and Ph.D. in Economics from Duke University.
+His current projects draw from longitudinal data in Indonesia, China, and Ethiopia.
+Dan works closely with undergraduate researchers and teaches courses in econometrics, development economics, and microeconomics.
+He holds a B.A. in International Studies from Boston College and a Ph.D. in Economics from Duke University.

 Work in Progress

 Health Outcomes and Preferences from Improved Stove Adoption Trials in Ethiopia

 with Sahan Dissanayake, Abebe Beyene, Randall Bluffstone, Zenebe Gebreegziabher,